matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 Relations are very powerful and are becoming a platform to build new features like replies, edits, reactions, threads, polls and much more on.

-On the other hand there is currently no way to control, what you are getting notified for.
-Some people want to get notified, when someone replies to their message.
+On the other hand there is currently no way to control what you are getting notified for.
+Some people want to get notified when someone replies to their message.
 Some want to get notified for reactions to their message.
 Some people explicitly do not want that.
 You might want to be able to mute a thread and you may want to get notified for poll responeses or not.
 Some people like getting